Triple M Brisbane

-4MMM (identified on air and in print as Triple M) is a commercial FM rock radio station in Brisbane, Australia.
-It broadcasts on the Triple M network on 104.5 MHz frequency.
+Triple M Brisbane is a commercial FM rock radio station in Brisbane, Australia.
+It broadcasts on 104.5 and on DAB+ digital radio.
+It is affiliated with the Triple M stations owned by SCA in other cities, but many of its programs are local.

 Station history

-4MMM started on the FM band at 104.1 MHz on August 22nd, 1980.
-Brisbane businessman Leo Williams (rugby union) was the driving force behind the venture while the station manager was Rob McKay, who left the station soon after allowing program manager Ted Seymour to take the reins.
+Triple M Brisbane started on the FM band at 104.1 MHz on 22 August 1980.
+Brisbane businessman Leo Williams was the driving force behind the venture.
+The station manager was Rob McKay, who held the position for three years.
+He was succeeded by the Programe Manager, Ted Seymour in 1983.
 Their first format was contemporary rock.
-It was rebranded as FM104 in December 1982 with the new slogan "Rock in Stereo", and focused on the typical Queensland lifestyle of beaches and barbecues.
+The station was rebranded as FM104 in December 1982 with the new slogan "Rock in Stereo" and focused on a Classic Rock Format and Brisbane’s typical Queensland lifestyle of beaches and barbecues.

-Their playlists then included AC/DC, The Angels, Van Halen, ZZ Top and the Talking Heads as well as supporting Australian pub rock bands such as INXS, Hunters & Collectors and the Choirboys.
+Their playlists then included AC/DC, The Angels, Van Halen, ZZ Top and Talking Heads as well as supporting Australian pub rock bands such as INXS, Hunters & Collectors and the Choirboys.
+Mixed with Classic Rock from Rolling Stones, Beatles, Jimi Hendrix, the Who etc.

-January 10th, 1982 saw the launch of the pioneering program 'incontact,', one of the first christian music programs to feature in ratings time (5 am-12 midnight) at Australia.
-The Sunday night show held the stations rating audience through to midnight and played weekly through to April 1990.
+On 10 January 1982, the pioneering program Incontact was launched, one of the first Christian music programs to feature in ratings time (5 am-12 midnight) in Australia.
+The Sunday night maintained the station's high ratings audience until midnight and aired weekly until April 1990.
 Over 21 Australian premieres and the World Premiere of US rock band Whiteheart's 'Emergency Broadcast' album featured in the music as well as co-promotion of the 1987 Stryper concert at Brisbane's Festival Hall.

-During 1983, they started using the popular slogans, "FM104 Rocks the Weekend", "FM104 Rocks Brisbane", and "FM104 Rock in Stereo".
-The first number one ratings success was in the 7 to midnight time slot in the second survey of 1983, reaching an impressive 26 share.
-The station finally went number one overall in October 1984 with a share of 18.2% total audience.
+In 1983, slogans "FM104 Rocks the Weekend", "FM104 Rocks Brisbane", and "FM104 Rock in Stereo" were starting to be used.
+The first number-one rating success occurred in the 7 to midnight time slot during the second survey of 1983, achieving an impressive 26% share.
+The station became number one overall in October 1984, with a total audience share of 18.2%.